medjedovicm/sasapps.io/content/posts/load-balancing-sasjs-server.md

   - SAS
 ---

 [SASjs Server](https://server.sasjs.io) does not ship with a load balancer.
-However it does "play nicely" with existing load balancers such as nginx.
+However it does "play nicely" with existing load balancers - such as nginx.

-In this guide we will demonstrate how to configure nginx against three instances of SASjs Server.
+In this guide we will demonstrate how to configure nginx against three backend instances of SASjs Server.

 Prerequisites:

 * 3 functional and identical instances of SASjs Server (setup steps [here](/sasjs-server-on-vps)).
-* A linux instance for the load balancer, with root access
+* A linux VPS for the load balancer, with root access
 * A domain with corresponding TLS certificates

 ![](../assets/loadbalance1.png)